IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 As shown in figure 2 multiple Storage Scale instances run in a remote cluster.
 The remote cluster is a storage-less Storage Scale cluster that remotely mounts the file systems provided by the storage cluster.
 Each Storage Protect instance uses its own fileset configured in the Storage Scale file systems provided by the storage cluster.
 This allows to create and restore consistent immutable snapshots per Storage Protect instance.

 The `isnap-scripts` provided by the project run on the cluster nodes of the remote cluster.
 In this topology the `isnap-scripts` use the Storage Scale REST API of the storage cluster to manage consistent immutable snapshots.
-With the Storage Scale REST API it is not possible to restore immutable snapshots in an automated manner.
-Therefore the restore is conducted in a manual way (see section [Restore safeguarded copy](#Restore-safeguarded-copy) for more details).
+With the Storage Scale REST API it is not possible to restore immutable snapshots in an automated manner (see section [Restore safeguarded copy](#Restore-safeguarded-copy) for more details).

 The advantage of the remote cluster architecture shown in figure 2 is a separation of administrative domains.
 The servers in the Storage Protect cluster are administered by the Storage Protect administrators, while the Storage Scale file systems and storage are administered by the Storage administrators.
 The Storage Protect administrators have no access to the file system disk in the Storage cluster, only to the file system itself.
 Furthermore, a cyber attack on the Storage Protect servers in the remote cluster cannot tamper with the file system resources provided by the storage cluster, because this infrastructure is decoupled from the remote cluster.